-We appreciate that the proposal before you creates new waterfront access, is mixed use, and will hopefully include some deeply affordable housing but unfortunately, in its current form, it falls too short of community goals, while introducing some new concerns, and so we are urging the Commission to ask a lot of detailed questions during its review period of the developers, and to recommend modifications and commitments that would allow the project to more fully meet community needs.
+We appreciate that the proposal before you creates new waterfront access, is mixed use, and will hopefully include some deeply affordable housing but unfortunately, in its current form, it falls too short of community goals, while introducing some new concerns, and so we are urging the Council to secure commitments that would allow the project to more fully meet community needs.

-This document speaks to 1) housing affordability, 2) environmental standards, 3) significant adverse impacts found in the DEIS, 4) the portion of Starlight Park abutting the rezoning area, known also as "the Overflow Lot 5) public value recovery.
+This document speaks to

+- 1) housing affordability,

+- 2) environmental standards,

+- 3) significant adverse impacts

+- 4) a portion of Starlight Park, known as the "Overflow Lot"

+- 5) public value recovery.